abedjawhar/comp354-project/README.md

     5. repeat this process for `run`, the myMoney application should then start
 11. To login use the default username `admin` and password `admin`

+### Windows
+The steps for installation on Windows are pretty much the same ones for Mac, with the following exceptions.

+7-8.
+Same steps, except plugins can be found in File->Settings->Plugins

+9. Look in File->Settings->build, execution, deployment > compiler > annotation processing

 #### What to do if you do not see the gradle toolbar in IntelliJ
 1. Create a new gradle project  file > new > gradle > next.
 2. Write a group id / artifact id